Global Engagement Studies Institute (GESI) in Bolivia

 Open to Northwestern and non-Northwestern students from all majors meeting Northwestern's minimum application requirements.

-1 year or the equivalent of college-level Spanish
+1 year or the equivalent of college-level Spanish, or the equivalent

 - Apply for permission to study abroad